ray-project/ray/doc/source/data/creating-datasets.rst

 From Torch datasets
 ---------------------------------------

-If you're using a Torch dataset, you can create a Dataset using ``SimpleTorchDatasource``.
+If you already have a Torch dataset available, you can create a Ray Dataset using ``SimpleTorchDatasource``.

 .. warning::